-2.0 Land Administration, Agricultural Land Policies and Programs, and Agricultural Value Chains
+2.1 Land Administration, Agricultural Programmes and Agricultural Value Chains

-2.1 Land Administration in Nigeria
+Land Administration in Nigeria

-Land is an authentic factor of development in the agricultural sector of any economy.
-The total landmass of Nigeria is 924,768 square kilometers, while the estimated population as of 2018 was 200 million; the annual population growth rate is 2.8 percent (National Population Commission, 2018).
-Given the Land Use Act 1978, land accessibility and title ownership are expected to be determined by the state (Udoekanem et al., 2014).
-The land tenure system is characterized by many actors-such as the government, community leaders, families, lawyers, middlemen, and estate agents.
+The land is an authentic factor of development in the agricultural sector of any economy.
+The total landmass of Nigeria is 924,768 sq. km while the estimated population as of 2018 was 200 million; the annual population growth rate is 2.8% (National Population Commission, 2018).
+Given the Land Use Act (1978), land accessibility and title ownership are expected to be determined by the state (Udoekanem et al., 2014).
+The land tenure system is characterized by many actors such as the government, community leaders, families, lawyers, middlemen, and estate agents, among others.
 The activities of all these actors are regulated and controlled by the government via policies and programs (Oluwatayo et al., 2019).
-The land tenure system in Nigeria has changed over the years as grouped into pre-colonial, colonial, postcolonial periods, the Land Use Act 1978 era, and the 2009 National Land Reform Program (Babalola, 2015; Ghebru and Okumo, 2016).
+The land tenure system in Nigeria has changed over the years as grouped into pre-colonial, colonial, postcolonial periods, the 1978 Land Use Act era, and the 2009 National Land Reform Program (Babalola, 2015; Ghebru and Okumo, 2016).

-The Land Use Act of 1978 in Nigeria specifies that all land belongs to the government, which holds the same in trust for the public (Alarima et al., 2012).
+The Land Use Act of 1978 in Nigeria specifies that all land belongs to the government which holds the same in trust for the public (Alarima et al., 2012).
 This suggests that the government allots land to individuals and corporate entities based on the objectives of interested parties (Oloyede et al., 2014).

-However, this is not the case as the allocation of land is usually primed by political considerations, corruption, and lobbyist tendencies.

-The Land Use Act of 1978 gives the opportunities to own land without recourse to families and communal landholdings.
+This is however not the case as the allocation of land is usually primed by political considerations, corruption, and lobbyist tendencies.
+The land use act gives the opportunities to own lands without recourse to families and communal landholdings.
 The procedure involved in obtaining certificates of tenancy is full of bureaucratic bottlenecks, high registration fees, and payment of levies and taxes (Chikaire et al., 2014).
-The reality on the ground now is that land tenure is administered by customary laws, especially in rural Nigeria.
+The reality of ground now is that land tenure is administered by customary laws. especially in rural Nigeria.
 Hence, tenure security becomes poor as the businesses in the land market are mainly informal (Oluwatayo et al., 2019).

-Rural Nigeria is mainly agricultural because 85 percent of its inhabitants depend on agriculture for their livelihood.
-However, land accessibility is restricted as families and community heads still control land-thereby influencing access to land.
-The Land Use Act 1978 suggests that the communal land distribution system recipients are not formally recognized as the legal holders of the right to the land.
-Also, family and community heads depend on memory and reference to natural and artificial features to define plots of land, which is prone to uncertainties concerning the location of boundaries.
+Rural Nigeria is mainly agricultural because 85% of its inhabitants depend on agriculture for their livelihood.
+However, land accessibility is restricted as families and community heads still control land thereby influencing access to land.
+Going by the Land Use Act 1978, it suggests that the recipients of the communal land distribution system are not formally recognized as the legal holders of the right to the land.
+Also, family and community heads depend on memory and reference to natural and artificial features to define plots of land that are being susceptible to uncertainty concerning the location of boundaries.
 This is because most communal land allocations are not documented (Twene, 2016).

 Land availability influences food and livelihood security considering the level of agricultural development in Nigeria (Odoemelam et al., 2013).
-Farming processes will remain at the subsistence level because of inadequate land accessibility.
-About 95 percent of agricultural lands in Nigeria are not titled.
-This weakens the farmers' capacity to use agricultural lands as collateral to access credit from financial institutions (Hull et al., 2016).
-Figure 1.1 shows the areas planted to selected arable crops in Nigeria between the years 2000 and 2014.
-Though Nigeria's population has been increasing over time, the areas planted with the key arable crops have not significantly increased.
-This is contrary to the expectation of more land being devoted to these crops because of the increasing population.
+Farming processes will remain at subsistence level because of inadequate land accessibility.
+About 95% of agricultural lands in Nigeria are not titled.
+This weakens the farmers' capacity to use lands as collateral to access credit from financial institutions (Hull et al., 2016).
+Chart 1 shows the areas planted to selected arable crops in Nigeria between the years 2000 and 2015.
+Though the population of Nigeria has been increasing over time, the areas planted with the key arable crops have not experienced any significant increase.
+This is contrary to the expectation of more land being devoted to these crops as a result of the increasing population.